 The belle of the ball this season.
 Dry hopped extensively (or double dry hopped) and also made using some high protein malts to leave more matter in the beer, making it thicker and smoother.
 Not filtered or pasteurized, leaves much of the hop matter in the beer.
 Aromatic, flavourful and very hazy.
 These beers can be deeply dank, very hoppy and bitter, or unexpectedly fruity.
 They are always cloudy with a funky, green resinous flavour.
 Often comes in a 16 oz Tallboy.

 Bottom fermented, with a cold, long, slow and steady fermentation to create crisp, light flavours.
 Emphasis is placed on the malts and noble hops.
-We like to pair Devon Maid craft lager with cumin and salted caramel nibbles to emphasise the crisp green apple notes.
+We like to pair Camden Hells craft lager with salted mixed nuts.
 This category includes; Helles, Vienna Lagers, Bock beers, Kellerbiers, Dunkel, Smoked lager and Strong Lager.

 Dunkel and Smoked lager are both dark, but this colour is produced in different ways.
 Dunkels use decoction mashing of mid roasted Munich malts to gain their brown to black colours.
 Smoked lager (or Rauchbier) is made by drying out the malts over beechwood fires- the perhaps most popular form being the Schlenkerla rauchbier.